SunstriderEmu/BugTracker/.github/ISSUE_TEMPLATE/bug_report.md

 2.
 3.

-Please ids of affected creatures / items / quests with a link to the relevant wowhead-like page.
+Please include ids of affected creatures / items / quests with a link to the relevant wowhead-like page.

 **Expected behavior**
 A clear and concise description of what you expected to happen.